deuxcoast/ask-dvc/README.md

 the project**.
 After cloning the project, we should `cd` into the repository.

 > [!WARNING]
-> These commands are for zsh/bsh shells, which should work for most Mac OS and
+> These commands are for zsh/bsh shells, which should work for most MacOS and
 > Linux users.
 For Windows users the commands below may be different.

 1. Clone the project.
 To do this, `cd` into the directory you want the project